The cost of cashing out

 SUMMARY

-In volatile markets, it can be tempting to try to ‘time the market’ or wait for a clear recovery.
-However, history shows that investing in this manner can lead to long-term underperformance compared to a strategy of remaining invested.
+When conditions become volatile, it can be tempting to try to “time the market” by waiting to buy in cheaper or once a rally begins.
+However, history shows that investing like this can lead to long-term underperformance compared to remaining fully invested

 Staying resolute to a plan

-A key principle of investing is staying resolute to a robust investment strategy, rather than reacting to short-term swings in the prices of financial assets.
+A key principle of long-term investing is staying resolute to a robust investment strategy, rather than reacting to or trying to anticipate short-term swings in financial markets.

 Timing the market doesn't work

-The strongest buying (inflows) following this occurred only after significant gains had already occurred, suggesting that many of those who left the market re-entered but ‘too late’ and missed out on positive returns that they would have enjoyed had they stayed invested.
+The strongest buying (inflows) following this episode occurred only after significant gains had already occurred, suggesting that many of those who left the market re-entered but “too late” and missed out on positive returns that they would have enjoyed had they stayed invested.

-This pattern of getting both out of the market too late and getting back in too late is common during down markets, but is a recipe for long-term underperformance1.
+This pattern of both getting out and getting back in too late is common during down markets.
+And it is a recipe for long-term underperformance.1

-S&P 500 returns and ETF flows at the start of Covid-19
+S&P 500 Net total returns and ETF flows at the start of Covid-19

-Source: CPB Global Investment Lab, Bloomberg.
-Data from 1 April 2019 to 30 April 2021.
-The dark blue line above shows the returns from cashing out of the S&P 500 Index at the date of the greatest ETF outflows (April 2020) and reinvesting at the date of the greatest ETF inflows during the subsequent rally (November 2020).
-Indices are unmanaged.
-An investor cannot invest directly in an index.
-They are shown for illustrative purposes only and do not represent the performance of any specific investment.
-Index returns do not include any expenses, fees or sales charges, which would lower performance.
-Past performance or correlations are no guarantee of future results.
-Real results may vary.
+Source: Citi Wealth Investment Lab, Bloomberg.
+Data from 1 April 2019 to 30 April 2021.1 The blue solid and dotted lines above shows the returns from cashing out of the S&P 500 Net Total Return Index at the date of the greatest ETF outflows (April 2020) and reinvesting at the date of the greatest ETF inflows during the subsequent rally (November 2020).

 Trying to 'time' the S&P 500 index